Client Instruction Cybersecurity News

-The address can include more after that, but it MUST begin with https://login.microsoftonline.com
+• The address can have more stuff after that, but it must start with https://login.microsoftonline.com.

 But unfortunately, it does get a little more complicated.
 Microsoft apps like Outlook, Teams, OneDrive, Word and Excel can also prompt you for logins so those apps can connect to Microsoft cloud based services.
 In that case, you’ll get a smaller login box without any address at all.
 All the examples below are legitimate and came from a variety of legitimate Microsoft apps.
 Notice there’s no address bar at the top – because these login boxes are being generated by the Microsoft apps.